yetanalytics/project-pan/README.md

 Arguments may be supplied for different levels of validation strictness, which are listed as follows:
-- `:syntax` - Basic validation; check only the types of properties and simple syntax of all Profile objects.
+- `:syntax?` - Basic validation; check only the types of properties and simple syntax of all Profile objects.
 Set to `true` by default.
-- `:ids` - Validate the correctness of all object and versioning IDs (the id and inScheme properties).
+- `:ids?` - Validate the correctness of all object and versioning IDs (the id and inScheme properties).
 Validate that all IDs are distinct and that all inScheme values correspond to valid Profile version IDs.
-- `:relations` - Validate that all relations between Profile objects are valid.
+- `:relations?` - Validate that all relations between Profile objects are valid.
 These relations are given by IRIs and include the following:
     - the broader, narrower, related, broadMatch, narrowMatch, relatedMatch and exactMatch properties for Verbs, Activity Types and Attachment Usage